termehs/multigraphr/README.md

 ## Theoretical Background

-`multigraphr` is based on the following published papers.
-For more details regarding the theoretical background of the package, consult the following literature:
+For more details regarding the theoretical background of the package, consult the following literature which the package is based on:

   - Shafie, T. (2015).
 A multigraph approach to social network analysis.
     *Journal of Social Structure*, 16.